Our Homeschool Preschool Daily Rhythm

 I wanted to share with you our entire schedule, not just the “school” part because I want you to see it in light of the big picture, in hopes of helping you discover what works best for your family.
 At the bottom of this post, I give you ten tips to help create your own family rhythm!

-Here is a look into our weekday rhythm.
-Scroll down to read each section in more detail.
+Here is a look into our weekday rhythm:

 Now I will go into detail about each segment of our day.